The Fifth Annual Sulaimani Forum

 Thursday, March 9, 2017 - 13:15 to 13:45

-Since President Donald Trump's win in November, officials, journalists and analysts have been trying to decipher what his Presidency will mean for US Foreign Policy.
-With the fight against ISIS, and the return of thousands of American troops to Iraq, US policy in Iraq remains of paramount importance.
-Now that the positions of Secretaries of State and Defence, in addition to National Security Advisor have been filled, some ideas are beginning to emerge of what that policy is.
-From the travel ban, to 'taking Iraq's oil', to pushing back against Iran's influence in Iraq, the panel will discuss what a Trump Presidency means for Iraq.
+Since the election of President Donald Trump in November 2016, officials, journalists and analysts have been trying to decipher what his Presidency will mean for American foreign policy.
+With the fight against DAESH and the return of thousands of American troops to Iraq, American policy in Iraq remains of paramount importance.
+Now that the positions of Secretaries of State and Defense, in addition to National Security Advisor, have been filled, some notions of what that policy will shape up to be are beginning to emerge.
+From the travel ban and to 'taking Iraq's oil', to pushing back against Iranian influence in Iraq, the panel presented a prognosis of what a Trump Presidency means for the region.

 Moderator: John Jenkins, Senior Director IISS